-Local historian Glen Maxham does have proof of someone flying through the transfer bridge: film footage given him by David Hartley.
-Shot from the plane’s cockpit, the film shows the bridge coming closer and closer until the plane passes through and flies beyond.
+Duluthian David Hartley inherited film footage of someone flying through the transfer bridge.
+Shot from the plane’s cockpit, it shows the bridge coming closer and closer until the plane passes through and flies beyond.
 Hartley’s father knew a character named “Dusty Rhodes,” a sometimes-bootlegger “notorious for doing things like that.”
 Rhodes was likely the film’s pilot—if that was his real name.

-If the pilot of the next recorded barnstorming incident was trying to impress anyone, he forgot to leave a calling card.
-That flight occurred on October 19, 1929—the very day workers freed the bridge’s truss and raised it forty-two feet for its conversion.
-Newspapers reported that a seaplane, entertaining the crowd watching the slow work, began “circling and dipping close to the top of the bridge, and even flying under it while the span was slowly moving upward.”
+Barnstorming attempts did not end when the transfer bridge qwwas converted into a lift bridge.
+In fact, one unknown pilot even flew beneath the top span as the bridge was undergoing its transformation from transfer to lift bridge.
+That flight occurred on October 19, 1929—the very day workers freed and raised the bridge’s top span.
+Newspapers reported that a seaplane began “circling and dipping close to the top of the bridge, and even flying under it while the span was slowly moving upward.”
 But no one took a picture, and no one took credit.

-A helicopter passed through once, as shown in the adjacent photo from the Lake Superior Maritime Collection.
-Unfortunately, the photo includes no notation, so the date and pilot are lost to history.
-The helicopter appears to be a Sikorsky H-5, first made in 1945, so the flythrough would have to have occurred after that date.
+A helicopter passed through once, as shown in the photograph below, discovered in the archives of the Lake Superior Maritime Collection at the University of Wisconsin Superior’s Jim Dan Hill Library.
+Unfortunately, the photo includes no notations, so the date and pilot are lost to history.
+The helicopter appears to be a Sikorsky H-5, first made in 1945, so the fly-through would have to have occurred after that date.

-Maybe Hoff did see a P-38 pass under the bridge, but Bong likely wasn’t at the stick.
-It may have been Jack Daniel Brown, a Duluthian and Army Air Corps pilot.
-Brown’s descendants recalled that in either 1943 or 1944 (which would fit Hoff’s story), he and another pilot were ordered to transport two P-38s from Texas to Novia Scotia.
-Along the way, Brown decided to say hello to some relatives in an unconventional manner.
-First he buzzed the Park Point home of his brother, lift bridge operator Bob Brown, close enough so his family could see his face; then he and the other pilot approached the bridge from the bay side, barnstormed beneath it, and headed to the east coast of Canada.
+Maybe Hoff did see a P-38 pass under the bridge.
+If so it was likely piloted by Duluthian Jack Daniel Brown, an Army Air Corps pilot.
+Brown’s descendants recalled that in either 1943 or 1944, he and another pilot were ordered to transport two P-38s from Texas to Novia Scotia.
+Along the way, Brown flew over Duluth, where he buzzed the Park Point home of his brother, lift bridge operator (and later chief bridge operator) Bob Brown, close enough so his family could see his face.
+Jack then approached the bridge from the bay side, flew between the aerial bridge’s top and lift spans, and headed to the east coast of Canada.
 Of course, no one took a picture….